The4star/reservation-system/README.md

 Email notifications are setup for bookings, [Mailhog](https://github.com/mailhog/MailHog) is good to use for testing.
 Simply install it and have the server running to view emails being sent.

-## run the application and develop
+## Run the application and develop
 * start the application `./run.sh`

 * Add the flag `-production=true` to use the template cache instead of creating a template on each render.